 N and L had discovered that the illusions of the reflection zone were being pumped out from a grey dilapidated building with a trough outside and a satellite dish, which was the Entertrainment Consultancy headquarters.
 Their refuge away from there was the purple starlit expanse of valueless abstract poetry, and no words could describe that sanctuary.
 I can still see now the metal plate with the Urim and Thummim N handed to L before they ate their broth.

 The rebels that gathered in the mountains were expert hackers and software engineers.
-Chroniclers took note and expected to be taken at their word, but their words were only taken note of because they were reliable indicators of when the rebels should strike.
+Chroniclers took note and expected to be taken at their word, but their words were heeded only because they were reliable indicators of when the rebels should strike.

-It had been decreed from the highest echelons that Reality TV was a worthy enterprise, so you were to keep your hand on the remote.
-Either you were evil or billed as primordial knowledge.
+It had been decreed from the highest echelons on Reality TV.
+Viewers were to keep their hands on their remotes.
+Either they were evil or billed as primordial knowledge.
 Yet the adored and chosen evil yearned for by the upper echelons was their own dissimulation and undoing.
 Non-existence was incomprehensible to them.

 N. had caught sight of an unfolding miracle.
 At least that is what his gut told him.
 In the sharpness of the outlines of buildings and cars, in the appearance of sane individuals, the miraculous was taking shape at an exhilarating rate, except the miracle was yet to occur.
 N knew he had the wherewithal to accommodate it, and was prepared for its arrival, but was yet to discover what form it would take.
 As you know, he looked like he’d been painted by Rubens (1577-1646) and was on the run from himself.

 In a play enacted by the body it believed it was in love, full of feeling relayed via the heart and tongue.
 Assigned to the body was no signal.
-You were sold on your truth.
+It were sold on truth.
 But it was a lie.
-You had to use your negated deletions / surveillance mods, synonyms, my love, and make it true.
+Negated deletions / surveillance mods, synonyms, my love, all make it true.

 “Put your phone on silent when you’re in church.”